frank26080115/ioniq5-stuff/minor-mods/trunk-light/readme.md

 ALTERNATIVE: If you used a T-tap wire splice, then simply attach the wire splice to the end of the new wire.
 Pay attention to the polarity!

+WARNING: Please disconnect the car's 12V battery if you are using wire splices.

 Tuck away all the loose wire into the car, and reattach the original luggage light.
-You are done.
+You are done. (reconnect the car's 12V battery if you have previously disconnected it)